magomimmo/modern-cljs/doc/tutorial-05.md

 $ lein trampoline cljsbuild repl-listen
 ```

+> Note 3: be sure to `cd` in the home directory of the project in each
+> terminal you open (at least 2, if you run `$ lein cljsbuild once`
+> command - at least 3 if you run `$ lein cljsbuild auto` command.

 Open your browser at `localhost:3000/login.html` and after few moments,
 when the CLJS repl becomes responsive having established the connection
 with the browser, try the following at the REPL prompt: